james-menzies/spotidex/README.md

 This terminal application is designed to run alongside an active Spotify session, passively using the Spotify API to gather information about a track which the user is currently listening to.
-The app then queries classical music APIs in order to deliver a robust context that track.
+The app then queries classical music APIs in order to deliver a robust context for that track.
 This is not unlike a device in the video game Pokemon (known as a Pokedex) which the protagonist Ash uses to gain information about creatures he spots in the wild.